Skip to Content

 • Click Billing Cycle

 Within this section of your phone settings, you can alter the default data limit for roaming, and your phone should also tell you if you’ve reached this limit.
-If this is the case, it’s likely that this is why your O2 roaming data has stopped working.
+If this is the case, it’s likely that this is why the roaming data has stopped working.

 Increasing this limit or removing it altogether should enable you to start using your roaming data again without any issues.